A Wolf and a Half by mt1608deviantart

 Just like they'd been on our first meeting, many years back, out in the frigid wilds of the Norwegian Forests.
 He'd worn a coat then, too, albeit a different one.

-"Mr. Silov, would you be so kind as to focus on this image I am holding up, and try to recall what happened AFTER you... left
+"Mr. Silov, would you be so kind as to focus on this image I am holding up, and try to recall what happened AFTER you... left the nightclub?"

 I registered the blurred outlines of the image as a wolf, or rather, a pathetic attempt by some third rate artist to capture the essence of one.
 But it was hardly necessary for whatever intentions Mr. Not-really-Weatherman had in mind.